farazsfa007/Syncthreads-Assignment-App/README.md

 # React Dashboard with Map Integration

 ## Project Overview
 This project is a **React (Vite) + Express.js** web application that includes a dashboard and a map of India.
-It features secure authentication using JWT and integrates an interactive map using **Leaflet** or **OpenLayers**.
+It features secure authentication using JWT and integrates an interactive map using **Leaflet**.
 The goal is to showcase user authentication, protected routes, and seamless map interaction.

 ## Features
 - **User Authentication**